Recent Examples of musicology from the Web

-Origin of MUSICOLOGY
+Origin and Etymology of musicology

-from Latin musica
+Italian musicologia, from Latin musica music + -logia -logy

-Learn More About MUSICOLOGY
+Learn More about musicology

-Seen & Heard
+Seen and Heard

 What made you want to look up musicology?
 Please tell us where you read or heard it (including the quote, if possible).